darthinvader/daggerheart-tools/memory-bank/progress.md

 - Domains drawer implemented with search and filters (domain/level/type) and non-submit Add/Remove to prevent auto-close; list rows show domain, level, type badge, costs, and tags; preview shows description; by-type summary counts surfaced on `DomainsCard`.
 Added autosave on drawer close and a Reset button to restore per-open baseline.
 - Resources show Hope as current/max with controls; migration from legacy numeric Hope supported.
 Gold now uses emoji-based tap-to-set (0–9) with label-to-zero and opacity selection; rows are compact and wrap to fit small screens.
 - Thresholds UX: Added a dedicated `ThresholdsCard` and removed inline thresholds from Resources.
 Introduced a settings flow with Auto vs Custom values and explicit Double Severe (DS) support.
 When DS override is enabled, users can set a Custom DS value (validated to be ≥ Severe).
 Inline preview renders “1 | M≤X | 2 | S≤Y | 3 | DS≥Z | 4”.
+  - Mobile header chips: Finalized progressive, mobile-only chips in `SheetHeader` that reveal strictly after a section is fully passed (rect.bottom-based).
+Order: Traits → Core → Thresholds → Class/Subclass (with Level) → Resources → Gold.
+Thresholds labels now use colons (M: X / S: Y / MD: Z).
+Gold is a separate chip shown only after the Gold section; it’s not included in the Resources chip.
 - Mobile tabs: Tab lists are horizontally scrollable; tab triggers no longer stretch, improving swipe/scroll UX.
 Drawer description text referring to "Use Tab" removed from visual layout and kept as screen-reader-only.
 - Equipment & Inventory: Added `EquipmentCard` and `InventoryCard` sections with Edit buttons; drawers are lazy-loaded and wired to per-id localStorage.
 Equipment supports free-form selection (primary/secondary/armor) with concise stat previews; Inventory supports add-by-name and add-from-library with quantity steppers, Equipped toggle, and Location select.